jekyll/jekyll/site/_docs/plugins.md

         c.syntax "new [options]"
         c.description 'Create a new Jekyll site.'

-        c.option 'dest', '-d DEST, 'Where the site should go.'
+        c.option 'dest', '-d DEST', 'Where the site should go.'

         c.action do |args, options|
           Jekyll::Site.new_site_at(options['dest'])